Steamboat Springs Snowfall Totals & Accumulation Averages

 Most days of snowfall in Steamboat Springs result in at least an inch of fresh snow left on the ground.
 For 23 days a year on average, the amount of new snow totals three or more inches.

-Snowstorms of over five inches a day normally occur nine times a year.
+Snowstorms of over five inches a day normally occur ten times a year.
 But major blizzards that dump ten inches or more in one day are rare events that don't happen every year.

 How Much Snow Normally Accumulates in Steamboat Springs

-For nearly 40 percent of the year, Steamboat Springs has at least an inch of snow on the ground.
+For most of winter, Steamboat Springs has at least ten inches of snow on the ground.

-Throughout most of winter, the snow accumulates to over ten inches deep.
-Although each fall and spring are different, the snowpack at Steamboat Springs can top ten inches as early as October and as late as April.
+The snow accumulates to over twenty inches deep on an average of 59 days a year.
+Although each fall and spring are different, the snowpack at Steamboat Springs can top twenty inches as early as November and as late as April.

 Jay Lawrimore, Ron Ray, Scott Applequist, Bryant Korzeniewski, Matthew Menne.
 2016.
 Global Summary of the Month and Year, Version 1.0.
 NOAA National Centers for Environmental Information.